joker-b/botzo/_posts/2022-03-29-Negative-Half.md

 For a new or decaying atom, the state changes nearly instantly: the exit of protons, gamma particles and so forth are so quick that a new kind of imaging was needed to even identify them clearly (see <a href="https://botzilla.com/botzilla/2018/12/17/Hough.html">this previous entry</a>).
 After the shift, the next bump in a nucleus's half life might be half a trillion years away into the future.
 Quick chnage, long stability.
 Sometimes.

 This simplicity isn't entirely shared by the decay a skill (or a loan).
-A skill doesn't only have a gently-grading exponential decay -- like a single atom, a single learning is trained, or untrained.
-A skill also has more or less fixed costs for learning and for change (unlearning).
-Loans might have fixed costs relating to lump-sum and down payments or option states.
+A skill doesn't only have a gently-grading exponential decay -- like a single atom, a single learned skill is either trained, or untrained.
+Both learning and unlearning are fixed, non-gradient costs (Loans might have fixed costs relating to lump sums, down payments, prepayments...).

-Learning, despite the improvements in technology, continues to run at about the same clock rate, year after year.
+Learning, despite improvements in technology, despite <a href="https://fs.blog/learning/">best practices,</a> overall continues to run at about the same clock rate, decade after decade.
+Even the fastest learner can't reduce the cost to zero.
+Part of this comes from the irreducible non-zero cost of practice: you can read about tennis, but to play tennis, you need court time.

 Learning to walk takes about a year.
 The skill of walking's half-life of usefulness is probably over a century.
 Learning to move around effectively in the early-edition _Half Life_ takes a few minutes or hours with an expected play time of maybe 15 hours -- although if your gaming decays next into _Counter Strike_ or _Team Fortress,_ then those basic skills might retain utility for another five or ten years.